 At times, the dog’s mouth could be sore after a surgical procedure.
 Which leads us to the question – how long can my dog go without water after surgery?

-- DRINK ANY TIME: This gravity water feeder allows you to keep your pet hydrated at all times of the day or night
+- DRINK ANY TIME: This gravity water station allows you to keep your pet hydrated at all times of the day or night

-- STURDY CONSTRUCTION: The reservoir is made of durable BPA free plastic and locks in place to help prevent knock over and spills
+- STURDY CONSTRUCTION: The reservoir is made of durable plastic and locks in place to help from knock over and spills

 Psychological factors include the fact that your dog had a traumatic experience that it is still struggling to shake off.
 For instance, a dog that was just recently neutered or castrated may not drink properly.
 Worse yet if it associates water with that experience.